-The National Teaching Fellowship discussion paper on Journalism Capstone units in Australian Universities will be ready in August.
+The Australian National Learning and Teaching Fellowship validation paper and final report on Journalism Capstone units in Australian Universities will be ready for circulation in December 2016.

 It will include the findings from face-to-face interviews with more than 30 Journalism academics at 16 universities in Australia.
 Journalism educators will be encouraged to comment on the list of principles, standards and examples of best-practice.